What is Special Olympics?

 How many people does Special Olympics Iowa serve?

-Currently, Special Olympics Iowa serves nearly 11,000 Iowans with intellectual disabilities, participants and Unified Sports Partners.
+Special Olympics Iowa serves more than 14,000 Iowans with intellectual disabilities and their Unified Sports partners.

 How many Iowans have intellectual disabilities?

-The World Health Organization estimates between 2-3% of the population has intellectual disabilities.
-In Iowa, this means between 64,000-96,000 people.
+The World Health Organization estimates between 2-3 percent of the population has intellectual disabilities.
+In Iowa, this means 64,000-96,000 people.

 What is the Special Olympics Athlete Oath?